hkopp/hkopp.github.io/index.md

 communities.
 The internet I grew up with was a very different place.
 A place that was more free and not as gamified, not as ad-ridden, and not as commercialized as the current internet of fake news, lies, and propaganda.
-I hate reading gamified click-baity content.
-Consequently, here is a list of some of the remaining private sites.
+Here is a list of some of the remaining private sites.
 If you own a private website that may fit into my area of interest, hit me up and I may add you.